Abucheri/alx-backend-javascript/0x05-Node_JS_basic/README.md

 - `npm run dev`: Start the development server with Nodemon.
 - `npm test`: Run the tests with Mocha.
-- `npm run lint`: Run ESLint to check for code style issues.
+- `npm run lint <filename>`: Run ESLint to check for code style issues.

 ## Features